ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 of differential privacy.
 Thanks to (in chronological order) Reynaldo Boulogne, Martin Abedi, Ilya Mironov, Kurt Johansson, Mark Bun, Salil Vadhan, Jonathan Ullman, Yuanyuan Xu and Yiting Li for communication and discussions.
+Also thanks to the [r/MachineLearning](https://www.reddit.com/r/MachineLearning/) community for comments and suggestions which result in improvement of readability of this post.
 The research was done while working at [KTH Department of Mathematics](https://www.kth.se/en/sci/institutioner/math).

 *If you are confused by any notations, ask me or try [this](/notations.html).